 Candidates with reading difficulties or a learning disability

-If you tell us when you book your test that you have a learning disability, like dyslexia or dyspraxia, we can arrange for you to have extra time.
+If you tell us when you book your test that you have a learning disability, like dyslexia or dyspraxia, we may be able to arrange for you to have extra time.
 If you wait until the time of your test to tell us about your disability, it probably won’t be possible to give you extra time.
 Either way, though, the examiner will talk to you about how your disability may affect your driving.

 Before you get in the car, your examiner will ask you to read out the number plate of a car (but not yours!), to check your eyesight’s OK for you to drive.
 If you have reading difficulties, tell the examiner and they’ll be happy for you to write the number down, rather than read it out loud.